babanomania/the-mesh-terious-warehouse/README.md

 * **Apache Airflow** DAGs consume events, validate payloads, and load structured records into Iceberg tables.
 * Ingestion DAGs are defined per domain and registered automatically with metadata.

+Developer note: All dimensions are now defined as dbt models under `dags/models/dbt/dimensions`.
+The prior Iceberg DDLs in `dags/models/sql/` have been removed to keep a single source of truth for table definitions.

 ## Mock Data Generators by Domain

 Each domain simulates its own operational activity through dedicated mock data generators.
 These scripts produce synthetic JSON events to RabbitMQ queues, organized under `/ingestion/producers/<domain>/`.